-Only one CACIB can be awarded in each sex, in every breed and breed variety - in accordance with the FCI Breed Nomenclature- on the same day and at the same place.
+Only one FCI-CACIB, FCI-CACIB-J and FCI-CACIB-V can be awarded in each sex, in every breed and breed variety - in accordance with the FCI Breed Nomenclature- on the same day and at the same place.

-No other CACIB show can be held the same days as a World or Section show takes place on that particular continent.
+No other FCI-CACIB show can be held the same days as an FCI World or Section show takes place on that particular continent.
 Exceptional cases will be dealt with by the General Committee.